w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 [existential deposit](./learn-accounts.md#existential-deposit-and-reaping) and some additional funds to pay for transaction fees.

-:::info Remove Delegations to Vote
+:::info Revoke your delegation before voting on the same track

-Before voting on a referendum on a specific track, you will need to remove any existing [delegation](#multirole-delegation) on that track (i.e. undelegate).
-You can have a lock on the track, but you cannot have a delegation.
+Before voting on a referendum on a specific track, you will need to revoke any existing [delegation](#multirole-delegation) on that track (i.e. undelegate).
+You can have a conviction lock on the track, but you cannot have an active delegation.

 :::